paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-12-31-avoiding-vendor-lock-in.md

 > You can play with this example live here: https://codesandbox.io/s/github/paperclipui/paperclip/tree/master/examples/tailwind-and-animate

 Tailwind is only applied in this document, and you’re given absolute control *where* the library is used in your application.
-You can also use other libraries too like Bootstrap, Bulma, etc. Paperclip should make to easier to have control over any CSS framework.
-Suppose you want to move away from one?
+You can also use other libraries too like Bootstrap, Bulma, etc. What if you want to move away from one?
 You can easily do that.
-For example, here's a bootstrap example:
+For example:

 ```html
 <import src="modules/bootstrap.css" as="bts" />